chiyu1203/KSCB_2024/README.md

-# KSCB_2023
+# KSCB_2024
-This is a repo to store codes used in CASCB summer school in 2023 The codes, are for educational purpose, in this demo use these tutorial as a backbone
+This is a repo to store codes used in CASCB summer school.
+The first tutorial was designed in 2023 and updated in 2024 The codes, are for educational purpose, in this demo use these tutorial as a backbone

 https://www.geeksforgeeks.org/create-a-pong-game-in-python-pygame/